u-root/u-root/website/docs/index.md

 <p class="content">
 	U-root is an embeddable root file system intended to be placed in a FLASH device as part of the firmware image, along with a Linux kernel.
-Unlikely most embedded root file systems, which consist of large binaries, U-root only has five: an init program and four Go compiler binaries.
+Unlike most embedded root file systems, which consist of large binaries, U-root only has five: an init program and four Go compiler binaries.
 </p>